 The Fort Worth group passed time on the plane by re-watching “Challengers,” “500 Days of Summer,” and Heybear baby sensory videos, applying press-on nails, playing card games, chatting, and sleeping.
 Then on July 30, 2024, the delegation arrived at the Tokyo Haneda Airport and took a train to Nagaoka Station in Nagaoka, Japan.

-Exhausted, the Americans were greeted by their host families and taken home to sleep in a bed for the first time in 2 days.
+Exhausted, the Americans were greeted by their host families and taken home to sleep in a bed for the first time in two days.

 On the first day, the delegation met at Nagaoka City Hall and took part in the annual Japanese Peace Ceremony, where survivors of the 1945 air strikes spoke, junior high school students sang, and Russian and Ukrainian bands played music.
 They ate sandwiches and salads at Meli-Melo, then went to the War Memorial Museum and the Japanese Old House Museum.
 They then took a Japanese language lesson and got dressed in traditional Japanese yukatas (like a kimono).
 After a 2-hour long dance class, they walked down to the city center and began dancing alongside hundreds of other Japanese groups in a nighttime parade signifying the start of the Hanabi Festival.
 (This is the wind-whipped hair part mentioned at the beginning.)